The Best Fertilizer for Tomatoes at Different Stages of Growth

 Bone meal is a great way to use organic fertilizers while at the same time ensure that your tomato plants have sufficient phosphorous to grow strong roots (which aid the production of fruit).

 Bone meal, as the name suggests, is a fertilizer made up of ground animal bones: usually beef, but other animal bones (like fish bones) may be used.
 Today, most commercial bone meal products are in the ratio of 3-15-0.
 One of my favorites is the with a 2-14-0 ratio.
-The essential micronutrient calcium in this mix also prevents blossom end rot, a common tomato plant disease.
-Jobe's Organic bone meal fertilizer
+The essential micronutrient calcium in this mix also prevents Jobe's Organic bone meal fertilizertomato blossom end rot, a common tomato plant disease.
+Additionally, it helps strengthen cell walls and therefore aids in helping prevent your tomatoes from cracking and splitting.
+My article on why do tomatoes split is something you would want to read before you get your first fruit because this is a common problem and one that is easily avoidable.

 How do I use bone meal?